For Marketo teams

 Design Studio has limitations

-Brand consistency breaks down
+Brand consistency drifts

-You are locked into one platform
+You're locked into one platform

 The new editor mangles your HTML